 The CAS Experiential Learning Program Coordinator reviews all proposals for eligibility.
 Incomplete proposals and proposals not following the guidelines (including font size, spacing and page limits) will NOT be considered for funding.
 Requests that qualify are competitively reviewed and evaluated by the CAS Undergraduate Research Support Committee.
 This Committee consists of the ARF Executive Director, a representative of the CAS Dean’s Office, and at least three college faculty representatives (2-yr rotations).
 The Committee provides a prioritized list of recommendations for funding to the Assistant Dean of Academic Programs for funding based on the quality of the proposals as reflected in the review criteria.
 The Assistant Dean of Academic Programs will make award decisions based on available funds.

-Please submit your application by email to Katie Gaebel, director of Experiential Learning or by dropping it off in Strand Agriculture Hall, room 147.
+Please submit your application by email to Penny Diebel, assistant Dean of Academic Programs or by dropping it off in Strand Agriculture Hall, room 147.